-- Press the button to begin. - After the "Ready" prompt and the following beep, say "Device Pairing".

-- When prompted, after the beep, say "Pair a Device" and follow the audible prompts. - You will be asked to say a four-digit Personal Identification Number (PIN), which you will later need to enter into your mobile phone.
+- After the "Ready" prompt and the following beep, say "Device Pairing". - When prompted, after the beep, say "Pair a Device" and follow the audible prompts. - You will be asked to say a four-digit Personal Identification Number (PIN), which you will later need to enter into your mobile phone.
 You can enter any four-digit PIN.
-You will not need to remember this PIN after the initial pairing process. - For identification purposes, you will be prompted to give the UconnectTM Phone a name for your mobile phone.
-Each mobile phone that is paired should be given a unique phone name. - You will then be asked to give your mobile phone a priority level between one and seven, with one being the highest priority.
-You can pair up to seven mobile phones to your UconnectTM Phone.
-However, at any given time, only one mobile phone can be in use, connected to your UconnectTM System.
-The priority allows the UconnectTM Phone to know which mobile phone to use if multiple mobile phones are in the vehicle at the same time.
-For example, if priority three and priority five phones are present in the vehicle, the UconnectTM Phone will use the priority three mobile phone when you make a call.
+You will not need to remember this PIN - For identification purposes, you will be prompted to give the Uconnect® Phone a name for your mobile phone.
+Each mobile phone that is paired should be given a unique phone name.

+• You will then be asked to give your mobile phone a priority level between one and seven, with one being the highest priority.
+You can pair up to seven mobile phones to your Uconnect® Phone.
+However, at any given time, only one mobile phone can be in use, connected to your Uconnect® System.
+The priority allows the Uconnect® Phone to know which mobile phone to use if multiple mobile phones are in the vehicle at the same time.
+For example, if priority three and priority five phones are present in the vehicle, the Uconnect® Phone will use the priority three mobile phone when you make a call.
 You can select to use a lower priority mobile phone at any time (refer to "Advanced Phone Connectivity" in this section).